Saikrishnareddy12345/django_restApi_project1/README.md

 Ensure that the above configuration is correctly entered and save the file.

-Now its time to migrate the application tables and and needs to create table header by using the migration.
+Now its time to migrate the application tables and needs to create table headers by using the migration.

-and ensure that you must be in the place of the manage.py file location.
+and ensure that you must be in the place of the manage.py file location and run the following commands below.

 **Commands:-**